bhargavap21/typetest/README.md

 Text Box: A text box where users can type in their test.
 You can use an HTML <textarea> element or a <div> element with the contentEditable attribute set to true to create the text box.

 Timer: A timer that tracks how long the test takes.
 You can use JavaScript to create a timer that starts when the user begins typing and stops when they finish the test.
-The timer can be displayed on the page using an HTML <div> element or a <p> element.
+The timer can be displayed on the page using an HTML "<div>" element or a "<p>" element.

 Start/Stop Buttons: Buttons that allow users to start and stop the test.
 These can be simple HTML <button> elements that are controlled by JavaScript.

 WPM/Accuracy Display: A display that shows the user's WPM and accuracy as they type.
-This can be done using JavaScript and can be displayed on the page using an HTML <div> element or a <p> element.
+This can be done using JavaScript and can be displayed on the page using an HTML "<div>" element or a "<p>" element.

 Styling: Add styling to the website using CSS to make it visually appealing and easy to use.